ElinaBoman/rootme/README.md

 - Allow All Public Access, and check "Bucket will be public" to allow the bucket to connect to Heroku.
 - In object ownership, ACLS enabled, Bucket owner preferred
 - Properties tab, turn on static web hosting and add "index.html" and "error.html" into the assigned fields.
 Click "Save"
-- Locate Permisosns tab, and pase following CORS configuration:
+- Locate Permissions tab, and pase following CORS configuration:
 -     [
  	      {
  		      "AllowedHeaders": [